-So I started building nib.lu: a warm, friendly food-intolerance app that quietly finds places you can eat, based on your real preferences, not generic “gluten-free nearby” lists.
+So I started building : a warm, friendly food-intolerance app that quietly finds places you can eat, based on your real preferences, not generic “gluten-free nearby” lists.
 Think of Nib, our orange-clad otter, as your guide: part mascot, part compass for meals that won't ruin your day.

 In less than a couple weeks we're taking Nib on the road during a longer “-the-” chapter: in